odrotbohm/spring-restbucks/readme.md

    4. Restart Eclipse.

 3. Import the checked out code through *File > Import > Existing Maven Project…*

+### IntelliJ

+1. After opening the project in IntelliJ, right click on `server/pom.xml` and select `Add as Maven Project`.
+2. If you would like to execute tests in the `Run` panel (activated by right-clicking on `server/src/test/java/org/springsource/restbucks` and selecting `Run Tests in 'restbucks'`), you will need to edit Maven plugin configurations.
+Open the Maven tool window and find the list of plugins included in the project.
+Expand `byte-buddy`, right click on `transform-extended`, and select `Execute After Build` and `Execute After Rebuild`.

 ## Project description